If you get five out of six numbers correct in the lottery, you’re still a loser.

 Elizabeth Vignali is an optician and writer in the Pacific Northwest, where she coproduces the Bellingham Kitchen Sessions reading series.
 She is the author of Object Permanence (Finishing Line Press, 2014).
 Her poems have appeared in Willow Springs, Cincinnati Review, The American Journal of Poetry, Tinderbox, The Literary Review, and others.

-Look for new work from Elizabeth Vignali in TLR: Chemistry, the all-poetry issue, due out later this month.
+Look for new work from Elizabeth Vignali in TLR: Chemistry, the all-poetry issue, available now.